 4. Do medical schools in Canada accept international students?

-Only seven universities accept international students into their medical programs at this time.
+Only six universities accept international students into their medical programs at this time.
+Note that medical schools in Ontario will only accept international students until the end of the next application cycle.

 5. What is CanMEDS?